2Ryo1/11401_CS203A/studynote/Array.md

            swap A[j] and A[minIndex]
 ```
 ### Insertion Sort
-Insertion Sort is efficient for small or nearly sorted datasets, and often used in practice as a helper algorithm.
+<ins>Insertion Sort is efficient for small or nearly sorted datasets, and often used in practice as a helper algorithm.</ins>
 - Typical Use Cases: Nearly sorted data, incremental updates (e.g. inbox), helper in advanced sorts
 ```text
 procedure insertionSort(A[1..n]):